magnetrwn/margolus-cpp/README.md

 ```
 Available command line options:
-  -h, --help                    display help message
+  -h, --help                Display help message.
-  -W, --width arg (=36)         horizontal size of the grid
-  -H, --height arg (=14)        vertical size of the grid
+  -l, --load arg            Path to the file to load.
+  -s, --save arg            Path to the file to save, once finished.
+  -S, --save-stdout         Show output file on stdout instead of an actual file.
-  -i, --iters arg (=0)          iterations to run, positive forwards, negative backwards
+  -i, --iters arg (=0)      Iterations to run, positive forwards, negative backwards.
+  -r, --render arg (=ANSI)  Engine to use to render grid, options: q, ANSI, SDL2.
+  -o, --odd-flip            Flip render colors on odd iterations.
-  -a, --animated                run with a 75ms step animation
+  -a, --animated            Run with a 75ms step animation.
-  --config arg (=margolus.ini)  location of the config INI file
-  --demo                        run the demo loop

 ```
 Running `./margolus` with no arguments will just display the state of the grid, with default width and height, without stepping the simulation, but additional parameters can change the behaviour of the program.